-- For doctoral trainee applicants, "the remaining percentage of time (if any) must be spent on their doctoral program commitments (e.g., course work, comprehensive exam, dissertation) with their academic supervisor." - For post-doctoral applicants, "the remaining percentage of time (if any) must be spent on academic research and related activities (e.g., publishing thesis manuscripts, teaching at the university, advancing an existing program of research and/or developing a new one) under the supervision of their academic supervisor." - 36.
-Question: How is 60% defined?
+- For doctoral trainee applicants, "the remaining percentage of time (if any) must be spent on their doctoral program commitments (e.g., course work, comprehensive exam, dissertation) with their academic supervisor." - For post-doctoral applicants, "the remaining percentage of time (if any) must be spent with their academic supervisor on research that aligns with or is complementary to the focus of the experiential learning opportunity."

+- 37. Question: How is 60% defined?
 70%?
-Does this time need to be allocated equally across the year, for example 3.5 days per week every week?

-Response: 60% is defined as on average, 3 days per week (based on a 37.5 hour work week).
+Does this time need to be allocated equally across the year, for example 3.5 days per week every week? - Response: 60% is defined as on average, 3 days per week (based on a 37.5 hour work week).
 70% is defined as, on average, 26 hours per week (based on a 37.5 hour work week).
 The 60-100% time does not need to be allotted equally on a weekly basis for the fellowship duration.
-A few illustrative examples include:

-- Spending 100% of the time embedded within the host partner organization over the summer (or other) term, and reducing the time commitment accordingly in subsequent months to focus on doctoral program commitments. - Spending 100% of the time embedded within the host partner organization for 31 of 52 weeks (60% of 52 weeks), and spending the balance of time focused 100% on doctoral program commitments. - Spending 100% of the time embedded within the host partner organization for 12 months.
+A few illustrative examples include: - Spending 100% of the time embedded within the host partner organization over the summer (or other) term, and reducing the time commitment accordingly in subsequent months to focus on doctoral program commitments. - Spending 100% of the time embedded within the host partner organization for 31 of 52 weeks (60% of 52 weeks), and spending the balance of time focused 100% on doctoral program commitments. - Spending 100% of the time embedded within the host partner organization for 12 months.

-Regardless of the approach chosen, the fellow and their health system and academic supervisors must agree and outline this in the application.
+Regardless of the approach chosen, the fellow and her/his health system and academic supervisors must agree and outline this in the application.

-37. Question: Can I defer the start date of my fellowship from the start date (September 1) to January of the following year?
+- 38. Question: Can I defer the start date of my fellowship from September 2021 to January 2022?
 Response: No, deferrals are not permitted.
-However, given there is flexibility in how the fellow's time is allocated, one scenario, as long as the fellow and their health system and academic supervisors are supportive, could be that the fellow starts the fellowship from the start date (September 1) but spends 100% of the first quarter on doctoral research, and 100% of the second through fourth quarters embedded at the host partner organization on the impact-oriented project.

-38. Question: If I applied to the Vanier Canada Graduate Scholarship, Canada Graduate Scholarship - Doctoral, CIHR Fellowship or the Banting Postdoctoral Fellowship, am I allowed to apply for the Health System Impact Fellowship?
+However, given there is flexibility in how the fellow's time is allocated, one scenario, as long as the fellow and his/her health system and academic supervisors are supportive, could be that the fellow starts the fellowship in September 2021 but spends 100% of the first quarter on doctoral research, and 100% of the second through fourth quarters embedded at the host partner organization on the impactoriented project. - 39.
+Question: If I applied to the Fall Vanier Canada Graduate Scholarship, Canada Graduate Scholarship Doctoral, CIHR Fellowship or the Banting Postdoctoral Fellowship, am I allowed to apply for the Health System Impact Fellowship?